Enterprise AI platform Dataiku targets all teams with fully managed service

 Enterprise-focused AI and machine learning platform Dataiku has launched a fully managed hosted online analytics service that lets companies access its platform while minimizing internal IT resource expenditure.

 Founded in 2013, Dataiku helps data analysts, scientists, and other employees (coders and non-coders) glean insights from disparate unstructured data and create their own predictive AI models, with connectors for data sources such as Amazon S3, Azure Blob Storage, Google Cloud Storage, Snowflake, and NoSQL/SQL databases.
-The company has raised around $250 million in external funding from some big-name backers including Alphabet’s CapitalG.
+The company has raised around $250 million in external funding from some big-name backers, including Alphabet’s CapitalG.

 Businesses have increasingly turned to AI to bring greater intelligence to their decision-making process.
 Dataiku and its ilk help them become AI creators, rather than purely consumers, reducing their dependency on specialized in-house data scientists.
 The new fully managed hosted plan, which starts at $499 per month, builds on that principle by doing most of the heavy lifting for them — this could be particularly useful for big businesses looking to bolster their existing data science team or smaller companies just starting out.